GRaduate Student Association Council Mandate

 On that note, I would like to introduce the GSA executives for 2018-2019:

-We, along with our twelve council representatives, Nathan Hill, Rachel Stark, Courteney Hamilton, Moksidul Hoque, Priya Bhutani, Jacky Cheruiyot, Chloe Chrosschild, Florian Dieker, Tyler Heaton, Leanna Santangelo, Araba Sagoe, and Sam Krause, have some new and exciting things planned for the year ahead.
+We, along with our eleven council representatives, Nathan Hill, Rachel Stark, Courteney Hamilton, Moksidul Hoque, Priya Bhutani, Jacky Cheruiyot, Chloe Chrosschild, Tyler Heaton, Leanna Santangelo, Araba Sagoe, and Sam Krause, have some new and exciting things planned for the year ahead.
 We will be continuing popular events such as Roundtable board games nights, while implementing many new events and initiatives such as Canvas/Ceramic therapy nights and the provision of ‘Survival Kits’ (be sure to follow our social media for updates!).
 In an effort to increase engagement and interaction with our students at the Calgary campus, our yearly trip will be to the Calgary Zoo!
 The annual Meeting of the Minds Conference will present yet another opportunity for graduate students to engage in interdisciplinary learning.
 These are just a few of the things in store for 2018-2019.

 For myself personally, I intend to look to the University’s motto, Fiat Lux, to be my guiding light over the next year.
-Simply put, I am still learning.
-I hope to continue to learn throughout the year, specifically I hope to learn about each of you in a more intricate manner, as well as have the opportunity to explore and learn exactly what it is you desire from me as your president.
+I am still learning; I hope to continue to learn throughout the year, specifically I hope to learn about each of you in a more intricate manner, as well as have the opportunity to explore and learn exactly what it is you desire from me as your president.
 Moreover, I welcome each of your comments, opinions, and insights regarding how we can improve the GSA and graduate student life as a whole.
 We exist for you, we work for you, and we want your unique voice regarding how we can best serve you.
 Whether through an email, stopping by the office, or catching me in the halls, I am eagerly ready to listen to what you have to say and what is on your mind.
 I am easy to find and even easier to get in contact with!

 I look forward to meeting many of you over the next year and sharing some knowledge and of course some good times.
 The 2018-2019 school year will certainly be a year of enthusiasm and evolution, and I am incredibly honoured and blessed to experience it alongside all of you!